Skip to main content

 Run historical scans

-You can enable historical scanning for your full scans or run a dedicated CI job for one-time scans.
+You can enable historical scans for your full scans, perform one-time historical scans on the CLI, or create an on-demand CI job.
 Historical scans display valid, leaked secrets to ensure a high true positive rate.
-Historical scans do not run on diff scans.
+Diff-aware scans do not perform historical scans.

 Prerequisites